mwrichmond/mdb-gcp-agentic-ai-workshop/docs/PREREQUISITES.md

 A MongoDB Atlas cluster - an M0 (free) tier on GCP (try to use the same region that your Google Cloud organization uses)

-A Google Cloud organization (with the ability to create a Project if necessary)
+Access to Google Cloud organization where you can either:

+Use an existing project (you would need Project if necessary)